 P2: Climb straight up the open slab, ~5.7.
 Pass by two dike-protrusions that angle up and left, at the second one, clip the one bolt of the pitch (~80ft).
 Another 50 ft gains a two-bolt belay.
 A more protecable variation trends right where some more shallow right facing corners offer up some tiny placements.
 If you take the variation, you end up reaching the second pitch belay of Bearwalk, a comfortable scooped out ledge.

 P3: Continue 180 ft of 5.6 climbing passing a few shallow left facing corners that surprisingly do not offer much protection.
 Belay at a nice stance under a large flake.

 P4: Climb around the left side of the flake and then run out for 50 ft over a smooth slab, 5.7, until you gain a small crack system underneath a large headwall.
 After a few small brush, there are two beautiful splitter cracks which lead to weaknesses in the headwall.
 The right hand weakness goes at 5.8.
 The left hand weakness is a pretty dihedral, with finger-tip lay-backs, and feels more like 5.9.
 Finish at a small pine tree growing out of a large crack.

 P5-6: Continue up the rhine-stone studded slab above, with very little protection, but easier climbing (5.5) to the top.

-A hundred feet left of Normal Route at the base of the wide open slabs, find the start by looking for a small overlap with a bolt under it.
-The route generally trends directly towards the small tree spied at the top of the headwall above.
-Descend by hiking around off the to the south, class 4 or harder depending on how you manage it.
+A hundred feet left of Normal Route at the base of the wide open slabs.
+Find the start by looking for a small overlap with a bolt under it.
+The route generally trends directly toward the small tree spied at the top of the head wall above.
+Descend by hiking around off to the south(?), class 4 or harder depending on how you manage it.